You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

-Whilst this is probably not achievable, it is possible to ensure you thoroughly research and prepare in advance.
-Doing this will increase your chance of getting that job offer.
-Your answers to interview questions will always be a lot stronger if you prepare and think about each response.
-To practice you can also try videoing yourself on your phone or laptop.
-That way you can see what you sound like and also check out your body language.
+While it may not be possible to know the exact questions, you can thoroughly research and prepare in advance.
+Doing so increases your chances of getting the job offer.
+Your answers will be stronger if you prepare and think about each response.
+You can also practice by recording yourself on your phone to hear how you sound and check your body language.

 Q. Tell me about yourself?

-This is a really important and commonly asked interview question, designed to break the ice.
-Currently, with most job interviews still being done online, it is often the first question asked.
-It can really set the scene for how the whole interview will progress.
-A strong, succinct answer will quickly gain the interviewer’s attention and separate you from other candidates who may be tempted to divulge their life story or give too much personal detail.
+This common and important interview question is designed to break the ice and often serves as the first question asked.
+It sets the tone for the entire interview.
+Delivering a strong, succinct answer quickly gains the interviewer’s attention and distinguishes you from other candidates who might share their life story or too many personal details.

-Give a brief, concise description of who you are and your key qualifications, strengths and skills, ensuring this is relevant to the job you are currently being interviewed for!
-What is your USP (Unique Selling Point)?
-Tailor your answer to the job you are being interviewed for.
-Then declare the strongest benefit that you offer an employer.
-This will leave the interviewer compelled to know more.
-Finally, aim to keep your answer to around 2 minutes.
+Briefly describe who you are, highlighting your key qualifications, strengths, and skills relevant to the job.
+Identify your Unique Selling Point (USP) and tailor your answer to the position you are applying for.
+State the strongest benefit you offer an employer to compel the interviewer to learn more.
+Aim to keep your answer around two minutes.

 Q. Why do you want to work here?

 The interviewer is trying to gauge your enthusiasm for the role as well as your level of knowledge about the company.
-Give specific examples of things that attracted you to the company and elaborate on your strengths, achievements and skills and how they match the position description, for the role you are being interviewed, helping make you the right fit for the role and the company.
+Give specific examples of things that attracted you to the company.
+Know the company values, mission statement and purpose.
+Elaborate on your strengths, achievements and skills and how they match the position description.

 Q. What are your strengths?

-The interviewer wants to know what you are particularly good at and how this would fit into the role.
-Choose a few of your key strengths that are required for the role and give examples of how you have demonstrated them successfully in the past.
+The interviewer wants to know what you are good at and how this would fit into the role.
+Choose a few of your key strengths that are required for the role.
+Give examples of how you have demonstrated them successfully in the past.
 Strengths could include the ability to learn quickly; composure under pressure; ability to multi-task; team player; excellent communication skills; analytical skills.

 Q. What are your weaknesses?